oracle/fmw-kubernetes/docs-source/content/oig/create-oig-domains/_index.md

    $ cd $WORKDIR/kubernetes/create-oim-domain/domain-home-on-pv
    $ cp create-domain-inputs.yaml create-domain-inputs.yaml.orig
    ```

-   You must edit `create-domain-inputs.yaml` (or a copy of it) to provide the details for your domain.
-Please refer to the configuration parameters below to understand the information that you must
-   provide in this file.

-#### Edit configuration parameters

 1. Edit the `create-domain-inputs.yaml` and modify the following parameters.
 Save the file when complete: